List of Kentucky supplemental roads and rural secondary highways (1–199): KY 175

 Kentucky Route 175 is an L-shaped, 28.247 mi rural secondary highway in western and northern Muhlenberg County.
 The highway begins at KY 189 at Bancroft.
 KY 175 heads northwest from KY 189 and crosses a Branch of Elk Pond Creek and Thompson Creek on its way to US 62.
 The two highways head east concurrently, then KY 175 splits north and meets the Western Kentucky Parkway at a modified diamond interchange, within which the route crosses Thompson Creek again.
 The eastbound parkway ramps form half the diamond; the westbound parkway ramps are accessed via KY 2693 (Graham Cypress Road).
 KY 175 continues north across Thompson Creek and through the village of Graham, north of which it meets the west end of KY 602.
 The highway passes through Peabody Wildlife Management Area, at the north end of which the route heads east concurrently with KY 70.
 North of KY 70, KY 175 intersects at grade the Paducah & Louisville Railway, meets the west end of KY 2551, and crosses Briar Creek.
 The highway veers east at Stringtown at its junction with KY 423.
 KY 175 crosses Log Creek and intersects KY 181 shortly before meeting KY 81 north of Bremen.
 Just north of where the two highways intersect a CSX rail line, KY 175 turns east and parallels the rail line.
 The highway veers away from the rail line.
 KY 175 crosses Cypress Creek and intersects an abandoned Louisville and Nashville Railroad line before reaching its northern terminus at US 431 south of Stroud.

 KY 179

 Kentucky Route 179 is a 8.050 mi rural secondary highway in eastern Harlan County.
 The highway begins at KY 38 at Louellen in the valley of Clover Fork.
 KY 179 heads northeast along Slope Hollow Road, which follows Fugitt Creek to its headwaters.
 The highway follows a ridge before it descends to the valley of Cloverlick Creek, which the route crosses immediately before its intersection with KY 2006, where the route enters the city of Cumberland.
 KY 179 passes Southeast Kentucky Community and Technical College and meets the south end of KY 2179 before reaching its northern terminus at US 119.
+The road was formed by 1977.

+The original KY 179 followed Church Street and Vine Street from US 31W through Oakland to US 68/KY 80.
+This was removed by 1976.